On recently perusing the fascinating work The Necronomicon Files, by Daniel Harms and J. Wisdom Gonce III, I was intrigued to read that:

 Enough elements are uncertain to make it difficult to give a connected translation; but the general sense seems to be: "In the name of God and his angels, come to me now."
 This is consistent with Levi's description of this passage as a "formula of evocation."
 The evocation is general; it doesn't include the name of the particular being who is being summoned.

 Lovecraft may have mistakenly assumed that the various names in this invocation refer to demons.
 This is suggested by some passing references elsewhere in Charles Dexter Ward.
-Thus, the nefarious Joseph Curwen and his cohort Simon Orne both use "Almonsin-Metraton" in salutations in their letters:
+Thus, the nefarious Joseph Curwen and his cohort Simon Orne both use "Almousin-Metraton" in salutations in their letters:

 — section III, part 1

-Brother in Almonsin-Metraton:-
+Brother in Almousin-Metraton:-

 — section IV, part 4